|Title||Structural basis of nucleosome recognition and modification by MLL methyltransferases.|

 - wwPDB released updated PDB data conforming to the new PDBx/mmCIF dictionary.
 This is a major update changing the version number from 4 to 5, and with Remediation, in which all the entries are updated.
 See below links for details.

 - In this update, many items about electron microscopy experimental information are reorganized (e.g. em_software).
 Now, EM Navigator and Yorodumi are based on the updated data.

-- Database of articles cited by 3DEM data entries in EMDB and PDB
+- Database of articles cited by EMDB, PDB, and SASBDB entries

 - Using PubMed data